EricLeon/NHL-Point-Prediction/README.md

 ### Data Collection

 I created a custom function using the official NHL API to collect the data for this project.
 I chose to scrape the data for each season between 2008 and 2018, excluding the lockout year of 2012.
 This is due to the fact that since the game has changed so much even in the past 10 years, any data further back beyond that I was worried might skew some of our predictions.
 The features that I ended up extracting via the API were:

-season, team, name, birthday, age, nationality, height, weight, number, rookie, position_code, position_type, captain, alternate_capt, handedness, toi, pp_toi, sh_toi, ev_toi, assists, goals, pim, shots, shot_perc, games, hits, blocked, plusminus, shifts, points.
+[season, team, name, birthday, age, nationality, height, weight, number, rookie, position_code, position_type, captain, alternate_capt, handedness, toi, pp_toi, sh_toi, ev_toi, assists, goals, pim, shots, shot_perc, games, hits, blocked, plusminus, shifts, points].

 <img src="images/scraping-2.png" height=500 width=800/>
 <img src="images/scraping-1.png" height=400 width=600/>